Why migrate Windows 7 to SSD？

-Also, this software is applicable to migrate Windows 10/8 to SSD.
-More over, its "SSD Alignment" feature makes full use of 4k technology to boost the writting and reading speed of SSDs.
-Finally, thanks to wizard-like interface and clear step, every users can use it smoothly, even the novice.
+Also, this software is applicable to migrating Windows 10/8 to SSD.
+Moreover, its "SSD Alignment" feature makes full use of 4k technology to boost the writing and reading speed of SSDs.
+Finally, thanks to the wizard-like interface and clear steps, every user can use it smoothly, even the novice.

 Step 1.
 Download and run the professional SSD migration software - AOMEI Backupper Professional.
 If your computer is server 2008 or any of them, you could consider using AOMEI Backupper Server.
 Connect SSD to your computer and make sure it can be detected.

 Step 2.
 In the main page of AOMEI Backupper, click “Clone" and then select “System Clone” subsequently.
 To clone entire hard drive, just click "Disk Clone".